• Skip to primary navigation

 Yes, most psoriasis medication require a doctor’s prescription.
 The type of medication (oral, topical or injectables) you get will depend on the severity of your symptoms.

-What is the best medicine for psoriasis?
+What are the best prescription creams and ointments for psoriasis?

 Many individuals with psoriasis prefer to try a psoriasis cream or ointment, before taking oral medications, since topical treatments have less and milder side-effects.
 Dr. Alpana Mohta gives a comprehensive list of the best psoriasis creams available.